-- 1. Built-in connectivity Integration is most commonly achieved through auxiliary relays or supplementary, system-enabled hardware that includes relays.
+1. Built-in connectivity - Integration is most commonly achieved through auxiliary relays or supplementary, system-enabled hardware that includes relays.
 Auxiliary relays are attached to the thermostat itself, while the system-enabled hardware that includes relays links to the software system, but does not control an HVAC unit (e.g., a Wi-Fi enabled relay).
-These two components auxiliary relays and system-enabled hardware that includes relays can be used to collect input from or control sensors, diagnostic probes, and basically anything that can be controlled by a switch (e.g., lighting or plug loads) or which can emit a discrete (i.e., on/off) or continuous (e.g., a value between 0-100) voltage signal.
-An example of system enabled hardware is offered by BAYWeb.1 - 2.
-Open-source interoperability Hardware control units, such as wireless plug-load controllers, that are manufactured by companies other than the advanced thermostat vendor can be made to communicate wirelessly with the advanced thermostat and its back-end software.
+These two components - auxiliary relays and system-enabled hardware that includes relays - can be used to collect input from or control sensors, diagnostic probes, and basically anything that can be controlled by a switch (e.g., lighting or plug loads) or which can emit a discrete (i.e., on/off) or continuous (e.g., a value between 0-100) voltage signal.
+An example of system enabled hardware is offered by BAYWeb.

+- 2. Open-source interoperability Hardware control units, such as wireless plug-load controllers, that are manufactured by companies other than the advanced thermostat vendor can be made to communicate wirelessly with the advanced thermostat and its back-end software.
 This connectivity is often enabled by open-source communications protocols like ZigBee and Z-wave. - 3.
 API (custom and partnerships) Most advanced thermostat software suites include an application programming interface (API), which can be customized for specific applications or specific end users to meet their needs.
 Many product developers can use their API for demand-response applications or cross-communication to other software systems, such as a BMS.

-The first advantage afforded by controls integration is the ability to leverage additional data by connecting to sensors such as discharge air temperature or occupancy sensors.
+The first advantage afforded by controls integration is the ability to leverage additional data by connecting to sensors, such as discharge air temperature or occupancy sensors.
 These can be used to monitor or control the performance of the HVAC unit.
 The addition of such sensors can have diagnostic and energy saving impacts; this is discussed further in the following subsections.
 These sensors are most typically included through built-in connectivity.

-The second and more transformative advantage of controls integration is the ability of an advanced thermostat to act as a hub for an "internet of systems" in the building.
-Linking up with other energy-consuming systems such as lighting, electric water heaters, plug loads, or basically any electric-powered device, these systems can then be monitored and controlled in the same way that the HVAC unit is controlled: in response to outdoor temperature, occupancy, or schedules.
-Acting as a network accessible hub, the advanced thermostat goes far beyond its original purpose as a device used to control the output of an HVAC unit and instead becomes the central element of a modular, simplified, or "light" BMS that can be scaled incrementally to include essentially any simple energy-consuming system that can be controlled through an electric relay.
+The second and more profound advantage of controls integration is the ability of an advanced thermostat to link up with other energy-consuming systems such as lighting, electric water heaters, plugloads, or basically any electric-powered device.
+These devices can then be monitored and controlled in the same way that the HVAC unit is.
+They can be controlled in response to outdoor temperature, occupancy, or schedules.
+In this way, the advanced thermostat transcends its original purpose as a device used to control the output of an HVAC unit and instead becomes central element of a modular, "light" BMS that can be scaled incrementally to include essentially any simple energy-consuming system that can be controlled through an electric relay.
 These systems include lighting, electric water heaters, commercial equipment (e.g., coffee maker at a café), refrigeration, and other generic plug loads (e.g., office equipment).
 It's worth emphasizing that these systems can then access the same monitoring and controls capabilities offered to the HVAC unit.
 For example, a refrigeration system could have a temperature probe installed to monitor and report on system performance, and a door-contact sensor could be installed to alert facility staff when a walk-in refrigerator door has been left open.
 The possibilities are profound and will be discussed further in section on Market Transformation Potential.